-- PhD candidates (employed by the Helmholtz Center) are funded by working in posts liable for social security contributions.
-Payments should amount to at least 65% of an E13 post.
-The monies awarded cannot be used to fund fellowships. - For purposes of reliable career planning, the term of the agreement should cover the proposed duration of the doctoral project (cf. Appendix 6).
+- For purposes of reliable career planning, the term of the agreement should cover the proposed duration of the doctoral project (cf. Appendix 6).
 Additional funds for possible extensions must be reserved as appropriate (cf. Helmholtz PhD Guidelines", Appendix 6).
 In the event of any PhD candidate taking parental leave, it must be possible to extend the duration of the funding to cover his/her absence. - The doctoral project and doctoral conditions are structured in such a way that it should be possible for PhD candidates to obtain their degrees in three to four years.
 Possible extensions must be anticipated in plenty of time and agreed with the supervisors so that all parties can work together to develop a final plan.
 It should be possible to provide funding until the thesis is submitted in accordance with this plan. - Please note: On accepting the funding from the Initiative and Networking Fund, the scientists undertake to make any scientific publications based partly or fully on the results of the funded project generally available in a freely accessible archive (repository) within six months of initial publication (cf. Appendix 4 FAQ).
 Open Access publication can be waived if important grounds exist.
 The Helmholtz Association must be notified of these as soon as the scientists become aware of them.